 Newt for the Web

-Design Modification Status: ?
+Design Modification Status: Not Modified

 Local Storage ?

-You have 0 saved designs.
+You have No saved designs.

-Selected: Noting Selected
+Selected: Nothing Selected

 Design Name:

-Current Design Name: ?
+Current Design Name: (Not Saved)

 This button will 'zero out' everything and you can start with a clean slate.